RadioAstronomySoftwareGroup/pyuvdata/paper.md

-and writing measurement set, CalFITS [@calfits], and CalH5 (Hazelton et al., _in prep_) calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits] and MWA-formatted beam models, as well as for flags.
+and writing measurement set, CalFITS [@calfits], and CalH5 (Hazelton et al., _in prep_) calibration solutions; and reading of FHD calibration solutions. pyuvdata also provides interfaces for and handling of models of antenna primary beams, including reading and writing of BeamFITS [@beamfits], and reading CST and MWA beam formats, as well as for flags.

 # Statement of Need
 There are several standard formats for astronomical interferometric data, but